jimchen1551/MPCS/Computer Science/Machine learning.md

 ### Data Quality Issues
 - defined as anything unusual about the data in an ABT
-- due to invalid data (by errors in the process of generating an ABT) or valid data
+- due to invalid data (by errors in the process of generating an ABT; solution: correct immediately and recreate the DQR) or valid data (arising for a range of domain-specific reasons; solution: not correct or recording the issue in the **data quality plan** while affecting training process)
 #### Missing values
 - some instances may miss values for one or more features
 #### Irregular cardinality